ARM-software/PAF/doc/index.rst

 Fault classification
 ~~~~~~~~~~~~~~~~~~~~

-When analysing the resistance of a program against fault attacks, it's useful
+When analyzing the resistance of a program against fault attacks, it's useful
 to classify the faults according to their effects:

-* *success*: the fault was injected and had an effect on the behaviour of the
+* *success*: the fault was injected and had an effect on the behavior of the
-  program that can be considered a succesful attack.
+  program that can be considered a successful attack.

 * *noeffect*: the fault was injected, but did not have a noticeable impact on
-  the behaviour of the program.
+  the behavior of the program.
 This might be true, but this could also be
   because the Oracle_ was not defined precisely enough.

 * *crash*: faults do mess-up the code in many ways (e.g. accesses to invalid
   memory, unaligned accesses, ...), which are often capture by exception
   handlers.
 Note that classifying a fault effect as a crash does not mean the
-  fault can not be succesful !
+  fault can not be successful !
 It only means that the fault effect will depend
   on how the the exception handlers are setup and will manage the exception.
   The *crash* classification should be used when it is not known what will
-  happen exactly, because for example the exception handlers behaviour are
+  happen exactly, because for example the exception handlers behavior are
   managed by a different team, and further thinking is needed.

 * *caught*: this classification is useful when a program has protections
   against fault injections.
-These protections, on top of passive mesures like
+These protections, on top of passive measures like
   redundancy often come with an active aspect, where the program will change
-  and adapt its behaviour when it becomes suspicious of a fault injection.
+  and adapt its behavior when it becomes suspicious of a fault injection.
 In
   the literature, this is often the ``kill_card`` function that gets invoked
   to wipe out all secrets for example.
 It is useful, when testing the
   resistance of a program to be able to classify the faults that have been